balena-io/docs/pages/configuration/resin-base-images.md

 #### <a name="tips"></a>Tips

+* The `latest` tag points to jessie images.
 * For those images with systemd init system installed, the systemd init system is disabled by default.
 It can be enabled by adding `ENV INITSYSTEM on` to your Dockerfile below the `FROM <Docker image>` line.
 This will trigger systemd init system on the Docker image.
 * `systemd was included in Debian wheezy as a technology preview.
 Please make sure that you are using Debian testing or newer to get a recent version of systemd.` from [Systemd Debian Wiki Page][systemd-wiki].
-Therefore, we highly recommend that user should be careful when using systemd init system on wheezy images.
+Therefore, we do not install systemd on wheezy images. `ENV INITSYSTEM` will only work on jessie and sid images.

 ## <a name="base-images"></a>Base Images: